 We feel that animals should be raised in environments that suite the natural instincts of the animals.
 Our sheep and cattle are raised on pasture and our pigs live in the woods during the warm months year.
 They are all breeds that are suited to and bred for life on pasture.
-Our beef, pork and lamb products are certified Animal Welfare Approved.
-This means we meet the guidelines for humane treatment of animals at the farm and that the processing facilities also treat the animals humanely.
-Each year our farm and the processing facilities are inspected to make sure we continue to meet the standards.
-We are proud of this stamp of approval.

 The Katahdin and Katahdin/Dorper cross sheep are raised entirely on grass.
 These two breeds are hair sheep which means they don't produce a heavy wool coat and therefore do not need to be sheared.
 They shed their wool like goats in the spring.
 They are hearty breeds that do well on pastures, are easy lambers, and good mothers.
 In the warm months they graze over our 30 acres of permanent pasture, moving to a new paddock every three to four days.
 In the winter they also live in the greenhouse barn and are fed hay produced on the farm.
 We have 50 ewes and a few rams.
-The lambs are usually born in early April.
+The lambs are usually born in early March.